Solar Euromed

-Solar Euromed is a high technology group based in France specialized in concentrated solar power technology, in activity from 2007 to 2016.
+Solar Euromed was a technology group based in France specializing in concentrated solar power technology, and was active from 2007 until 2016.

-The company provides proprietary solar thermal power systems which produce heat for power generation and industrial applications with the built-in ability to store energy and supply electricity on demand, even after sunset.
-Solar Euromed's solar thermal technology is based on the concept of direct steam generation and linear Fresnel optics and was developed together with the French National Centre for Scientific Research and the French Atomic Energy and Alternative Energies Commission.
+The company provided concentrated solar power systems based on the concept of direct steam generation and linear Fresnel optics, developed in partnership with the French National Centre for Scientific Research and the French Atomic Energy and Alternative Energies Commission.